bloxstreet/support/docs/mr+-information/training-guide.md

 If a group of LRs successfully pass, the trainer should utilize the :ff command on them and take them to one of the designated purple/pink lines in the training room.
-Subsequently, the Host, Co-Host, or rankers will rank them before dismissing them from the game.
+Subsequently, the Host or Co-Host will rank them before dismissing them from the game.
 However, if a player disconnects before receiving their rank despite passing the training, trainers should promptly contact an Executive Assistant+ for further assistance.

 ### Training Process